"You’ve always made the mistake of being yourself."

 I shifted my weight, tugged on the leash to pull Romeo away from the flower bed by the mailbox.
 “So, why are you out here talking to me, then?
 It’s your night off from socializing.
 Go enjoy it.”

 “How do you know I’m not enjoying myself right now?”
 Sebastian suggested, a grin tugging at his lips.
+He leaned against the last slat in the fence.
 “Maybe I enjoy talking to you.”